Annamarie2019/ExampleDApps/README.md

 ### Call contract with token

-This dApp sends aUSDC from source-chain to destination-chain and distributes it equally among all accounts specified.
+This dapp sends aUSDC from source-chain to destination-chain and distributes it equally among all accounts specified.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/call-contract-with-token [<local|testnet>]`